 The place you show up may differ depending on the audience you want to speak to.
 If your brand is going after Gen Z, you will almost certainly want to use TikTok for business.
 If your brand is going after Gen X, looking for influential figures on Facebook or YouTube makes more sense.
 If you’re looking to reposition your brand for a new audience, it may require getting started on new social channels that you may not be present on, such as TikTok, and creator partnerships will help you gain traction.

+Dash Hudson uses A.I. to predict which influencer content will perform best with your audience.
 The Earned Media Value metric allows you to benchmark the impact of individual influencers, which gives a strong indicator of which partnerships you should prioritize in your campaigns.
-You can even create reports that divulge granular metrics about your audience growth from creator relationships.
+You can even create xs that divulge granular metrics about your audience growth from creator relationships.

 The difference between content creators and influencers is a common discussion on social media.
 While nearly any user producing content on social media is a creator, there are specific actions each creator takes that set them apart.
 These are four types of creators marketers must be aware of.

-Content creators encapsulate anyone who makes content online or on social media — often, they focus on a particular niche like music, fashion or food.
-A user with ten followers can be an influencer, while an influencer with 1 million followers is also a creator.
+Content creators encapsulate anyone who makes content online or on social media.
+They often focus on a particular niche, like music, fashion or food.
+A user with ten followers can be an influencer, while an influencer with one million followers is also a creator.
 For example, a creator who shares television trivia might not be an influencer but is certainly a creator.

 Yes, all influencers are also creators.
 However, influencers are mainly concerned with inspiring their followers to take a specific action — whether it’s something like trying a new recipe or buying a product through an affiliate link or other means.
 For example, a recipe developer who promotes a recipe book or cookware line on their social profiles is a food influencer.